Free fermions under adaptive quantum dynamics: Model

-We start by considering the quantum trajectories under the hybrid adaptive dynamics described above.
-An important facet of this model is that for each individual quantum trajectory, the fermionic parity $P\equiv\prod\limits_{i=1}^L (1-2\hat{n}_i)$ is conserved.
-For sufficiently large $p$ and $r$, we expect that all quantum trajectories will be steered towards a target state which has the occupation pattern $\ket{\psi_{\rm targ}} \equiv \ket{10101010\dots}$, regardless of the choice of initial states.
+We consider quantum trajectories under the hybrid adaptive dynamics described above.
+For sufficiently large $p$ and $r$, we expect that all quantum trajectories will be steered towards a target state which has the occupation pattern $\ket{\psi_{\rm targ}} \equiv \ket{10101010\dots}$, regardless of the choice of initial state.

-On the other hand, when either $p$ or $r$ is very small, we expect that the steady state will be a superposition of an extensive number of fermionic configurations.
-This suggests the possible existence of a dynamical phase transition induced by active steering.
+On the other hand, when either $p$ or $r$ is very small, each state will evolve to a superposition of an extensive number of fermionic configurations.
+This suggests that a dynamical \textit{absorbing} phase transition is induced by active steering.
 To investigate this phase transition, we propose utilizing two complementary quantities as diagnostic tools, one for the classical flag variable and the other for the quantum system: (1) the density of active sites, given by